cits3007/cits3007.github.io/src/index.md

 ## Assumed knowledge { #assumed-knowledge }

-Completion of 12 points of programming-based units is a prerequisite for enrolling in CITS3007.
-In particular, it's assumed that you are familiar with programming in at least one procedural/OO language (typically either Python or Java).
+Completion of 12 points of programming-based units is a prerequisite for enrolling in CITS3007 -- it's assumed that you are familiar with programming in at least one of Python or Java from these prerequisites.
 Please let the Unit Coordinator know as soon as possible if this is not the case.

-It's advisable (although not required) to complete [CITS2002 Systems Programming][cits2002] – which introduces the C programming language – before enrolling in CITS3007, as programming assignments will use standard C. The basics of C programming will be covered in CITS3007, but at a fairly brisk pace.
+This unit assumes a working knowledge of C programming, and programming assignments will use the C11 standard.
+It's therefore advisable (although not required) to complete [CITS2002 Systems Programming][cits2002] – which introduces the C programming language – before enrolling in CITS3007.
+Some aspects of C programming will be reviewed in CITS3007, but at a very brisk pace (1 review lecture).
+See [C Programming resources](/resources/#c-programming){ class="hi-pri" } on the
+Resources page for more details.
+The unit assumes you can navigate a Unix-like system using the command line, and are familiar with the basics of operating system implementation.

 [cits2002]: https://teaching.csse.uwa.edu.au/units/CITS2002/